How Much Do Electric Bikes Weigh? Things that Determine Ebikes Weigh

 3, Material choice

 Bikes come in many different materials.
 The two major categories are metal and plastic.
-The first are traditional-style cycles made of steel or aluminum alloys, while the latter is a newer material derived from polymers like polypropylene and polystyrene.
-Bike frames constructed from these newer materials are lighter and more durable than their metal counterparts, but plastic frames can absorb road vibrations, often making them feel stiffer to ride.
+The first is traditional-style cycles made of steel or aluminum alloys, while the latter is a newer material derived from polymers like polypropylene and polystyrene.
+Bike frames constructed from these newer materials are lighter and more durable than their metal counterparts.

 4, The bike's design